cdaidone/ihsa_search/README.md

 This information is written into a CSV file via CSV Dict Writer (schools2.csv).

-I used Mr. DataConverter to convert the csv data into a python dict (school_list.py).
+I used Mr. Data Converter to convert the csv data into a python dict (school_list.py).
 The regions were created by organizing the states into lists and assigning variables named with the respective regions.

 ***Step 2: Build App***
 The main file of the app is ihsa_app.py.
 This file holds the functions that allow the app to cycle through the regions, matching the states to the regions, and listing the teams and coaches.